-Whilst the criteria lenders use to assess your borrowing capacity may seem unchangeable, there are a couple of things you could look at doing prior to applying that may increase your borrowing power:
+There are a couple of things you could look at doing prior to applying for finance that may enhance your borrowing power:

 - If possible pay off or reduce any outstanding debts such as personal loans, car loans etc.